 - Montana‘s Glacier National Park is a hiking paradise on the wildly spectacular Rocky spine of North America.

-- Hawaii has some of the best hiking experiences in the world, with amazing natural beauty attracting me five times.
+- Hawaii offers some of the best hiking in the world, with striking natural beauty attracting me six times (as of 2017).

 - Alaska hosts the rugged margins of American culture in a superlative, wild landscape.